Cancer of the parathyroid gland is rare. Benign (non-cancerous) tumours of the parathyroid gland are more common.

 - you are breastfeeding.

 The person doing the scan injects the radioactive substance into a vein in your arm.
 Then you wait for about 10 minutes for your parathyroid glands to absorb the substance.
-After this, a camera that can detect radioactivity (a gamma camera) moves around your head and takes pictures of your neck.
+After this, a camera that detects radioactivity (a gamma camera) moves around your head and takes pictures of your neck.
 You need to lie still for about 40 minutes while this happens.
 Tell your doctor or the staff doing the scan if:

 - you think you might not be able to lie still